On the multiplier spectrum of polynomials: The multiplier spectrum morphism is generically injective for polynomials

-\begin{Lem} For every integer $d\geq2$, a general polynomial $F\in\C[z]$ of degree $d$ is not a generalized Latt\`es map. \end{Lem} \begin{proof} For $d\geq4$, the result follows from Lemmas \ref{presimnongenla} and \ref{genpresim}.
+\begin{Lem} For every integer $d\geq2$, a general polynomial $F\in\C[z]$ of degree $d$ is not a generalized Latt\`es map. \end{Lem} \begin{proof} For $d\geq4$, the result follows from Lemmas~\ref{presimnongenla}~and~\ref{genpresim}.

-If $d=2$, then $F$ is a generalized Latt\`es map if and only if it is exceptional (Proposition \ref{polygenla}).
-Exceptional polynomials of degree $2$ are conjugate to $z^2$ or $T_2(z)=z^2-2$.
-Since $\MPoly^2(\C)\cong\C$ has dimension $1>0$, a general $F$ is not exceptional.
+If $d=2$, then $F$ is a generalized Latt\`es map if and only if it is exceptional (see Proposition~\ref{polygenla}).
+Exceptional polynomials of degree $2$ are exactly those polynomials conjugate to $z^2$ or $T_2(z)=z^2-2$.
+Since $\MPoly^2(\C)\cong\A^1(\C)$ has dimension $1>0$, a general $F$ is not exceptional.